About Pietisten

 To seek a thankful heart and to look for the gospel

-To be as wise as serpents and as innocent as doves–as understood and informed by Martin Luther King, Jr.’s sermon “Strong Mind, Tender Heart”
+To be as wise as serpents and as innocent as doves–as understood and informed by Martin Luther King, Jr.’s sermon “A Tough Mind and a Tender Heart”

 To enjoy the liberty to say and print anything we want and let it be subject to criticism by anyone who is interested